Masai Mara Safari and Diani Beach Escape

 Staying at Saruni Mara

-After breakfast you will be collected and transferred to Nairobi Wilson airport where you will catch the 10am flight to the Masai Mara.
-On landing you will be met by a representative from Saruni Mara Camp and your adventure begins - watch out for wildlife as your transfer to camp.
+After breakfast you will be collected and transferred to Nairobi Wilson airport where you will catch a light aircraft flight to the Masai Mara.
+Touching down, a guide from Saruni Mara Camp will greet you for a scenic transfer to the camp – keep your eyes peeled for your first wildlife sightings en route.

 Speak to a Africa expert today